Guide for DECA Parents

 State Career Development Conference March 3rd – 5th, 2024

 The State Career Development Conference is a chance for members to compete for a chance to move on to the national conference and represent North Dakota.
 Members will compete in the events they choose and present different situations to judges.
 There are more than 50 events available and each member can compete in more than one event category.
 The conference also features at least one inspiring keynote speaker, leadership or career-based workshops, the Official North Dakota DECA Annual Business Meeting, and the Grand Awards Session.
 Members also have a chance in their sophomore or junior year to run for an association officer position at the state conference.

 International Career Development Conference April 27th – 30th, 2024

 The International Career Development Conference (ICDC) is an opportunity for eligible members to compete with the best competitors from all across the country, almost 20,000 of them to be more exact.
 The conference includes a career fair, exhibits, site visits to interesting businesses and attractions, as well as breakout sessions led by top business professionals and leadership teams.
-Each year it is held in a different city and in 2020 it will be held in Nashville, Tennessee.
+Each year it is held in a different city and in 2022 it will be held in Atlanta, Georgia.
 Members who compete will present to judges and meet members from the United States and 11 different countries.

 What does attending conferences cost?

 Preparing for conference is more than getting good grades, completing projects, and participating in the chapter events.
 It is raising money and budgeting for travel.

 Cost for conferences will depend from chapter to chapter and may be different for all conferences.
 Fall Leadership and the State Conference tend to be low-cost for the members as opposed to the ones that may need flights and more nights of hotel accommodations like Central Region or ICDC.
 Members should plan to have a budget for meals and snacks.